Core affinity

 set DCD_CPU_AFFINITY=1

-We can see that CPU 0 – CPU 4 are now selected, showing that the Control processes are running across five different CPU cores.
+Select the q q/centralconfig.q process, right click and select set affinity we can now see that CPU 0 – CPU 4 are now selected showing that the Control processes are now running across 5 different CPU cores.

-Changing DCD_CPU_AFFINITY
+Changing the DCD_CPU_AFFINITY

 set KDB_CPU_AFFINITY=1